William M. Conley

-William Martin Conley (born May 25, 1956) is an American lawyer and a United States district judge of the United States District Court for the Western District of Wisconsin.
+William Martin Conley (born May 25, 1956) is an American lawyer who serves as a United States district judge of the United States District Court for the Western District of Wisconsin.

 Early life and education

 Born in Rice Lake, Wisconsin, Conley attended St. Joseph's elementary school and Rice Lake High School.
 He earned a Bachelor of Arts degree in economics and political science from the University of Wisconsin–Madison in 1978 and a Juris Doctor from the University of Wisconsin Law School in 1982.
 He was elected to the Order of the Coif and served as articles editor of the Wisconsin Law Review.
 He worked as a law clerk for Judge Thomas E. Fairchild on the United States Court of Appeals for the Seventh Circuit from 1982 to 1984.

 Career

 From 1984 until 2010 Conley served as a lawyer with the firm Foley & Lardner in its Madison, Wisconsin office.
 He was an associate from 1984 until 1992 and a partner from 1992 until 2010.